 Pennsylvania native, author, and Pittsburgh Pirates inside sales representative Jessica Cook ’19 came to University Heights for John Carroll’s location, small size, the opportunity to play softball and an academic program that she was passionate about.

-As a freshman, Cook decided to join the sports studies program, and attempt to break through in a male-dominated industry.
+As a freshman, Cook decided to join the sports leadership program, and attempt to break through in a male-dominated industry.
 She also picked up minors in both business and entrepreneurship.
 Through her coursework, Cook created a leadership mindset within her career in sports.
 She was introduced to industry trends and was able to make valuable connections.

 Through her entrepreneurship minor, Cook was given the opportunity to establish her credibility in an area she was passionate about by becoming a published author.
 In December, Cook will publish her book, “Own It: Navigating the College Athlete Experience to Successful Career in Life,” which is about college athletics and how to make the most of the student-athlete experience.